niesssiobhan/portfolio/README.md

 # portfolio

-Number and name of feature:
+Refactor the CSS:

-Estimate of time needed to complete:
+Estimate of time needed to complete: 2 hours

-Start time:
+Start time: 1:30pm

 Finish time:

-Actual time needed to complete
+Actual time needed to complete:

+//getting the files needed set up to get started